-A number of people presumably killed in fire
+A number of people presumably killed in a fire

 Saturday, January 20, 2018

 Starring: Christopher Jacot, Jim Watson, Paula Brancati

 I remember when Harper's Island (2009) was the only slasher-themed TV series I got to see and now, from later to present 2010s, they're kinda everywhere.
 From the awful likes of Scream Queens and the okayish murder mystery that is MTV's Scream The TV series, the selections are plenty but very little get to be anywhere as exciting as, let's say, the revenge epic that isthe first season of Wolf Creek, but I will give kudos for these series for trying capture both the thrill of a good bodycount and the theatrics of an engaging TV drama.
 Much like this Canadian mini series simply called "Slasher".